 Purchase Orders vs Purchases

-Purchase orders reflect anticipated purchases, but do not impact accounting.
-(In contrast, purchases are the records that actually impact the accounting system.)
-After a purchase order is filled and the related purchase is logged, the expense is realized in the accounting modules.
+Purchase orders (POs) reflect anticipated purchases, but do not impact accounting.
+In contrast, purchases are the records that actually impact the accounting system.
+After a PO is filled and the related purchase is logged, the expense is realized in the accounting modules.

-Purchase orders (POs) are used to manage manufacturer lot and serialized tracking numbers, and are also required for replenishment of inventoried items.
+Purchase orders are used to replenish inventoried items, as well as manage manufacturer lot and serialized tracking numbers.
 While a PO is in Pending status, it does not affect inventory counts; however, when you move the PO to Open status, it generates inventory transactions.

 Purchase Orders in List View

 The Purchase Orders module list view helps you work with multiple records.
-You can update a PO's tracking status here by clicking the Tracking Status field and selecting from the drop-down list.
-The Status indicators use colored circles to highlight which items need attention, based on the date in the Required By field:
+You can update a PO's tracking status here by clicking the Tracking Status field for that line and selecting from the drop-down list.
+The status indicators help you track priority records.

 Purchase Orders in Details View